Imagine you own a business that offers two different services—one is an educational training and the other is managerial training.

 Some do so to prevent competitors from owning those domains, while others dedicate their exact match domains to target different areas or countries.

-Cons of Creating Multiple Websites
+Cons of Creating Multiple Websites for SEO

 This is the method most businesses prefer, at least when they’re first starting out.
 Listed below are some of the disadvantages of deploying a multiple website model.